Child servants a blot on Haiti's abolitionist past

 "The mother has no choice but to send some away.
 It's a very sad situation for many mothers.
 They tell me, 'I have no work and no money.
 I have too many mouths to feed'."

-Middlemen, or "koutchye", as they are known in Creole, are sometimes paid to recruit restaveks for host families living in the affluent neighborhoods of Port-au-Prince.
+Middlemen, or "koutchye", as they are known in Creole, are sometimes paid to recruit restaveks for host families living in the affluent neighbourhoods of Port-au-Prince.

 The children are often seen going about their daily chores in the capital: carrying buckets of water on their heads or shopping at the market, lugging charcoal and firewood.